 Click on any image below to enlarge it and open up an image gallery:

 MALLORY FURNIER is Special Projects Archivist at the Libraries and Archives of the Autry National Center.
 When not arranging, describing, and preserving remnants of the past she enjoys ruminating about early film fandom and censorship, consumerism, and genealogy.

 The Autry Blog

-presents news and views from inside the Autry National Center of the American West.
+presents news and views from inside the Autry Museum of the American West.